jordan-dimov/jordan-dimov/README.md

 ### My name is Jordan

-I'm a UK based software engineer passionate about automating business processes in all sorts of different industries.
+I'm a UK based software engineer passionate about automating business processes in various industries.

 You can typically find me on LinkedIn - https://www.linkedin.com/in/jdimov/ (Once you stop thinking of LinkedIn as a career site, it's actually quite nice!)